-- Good Practice: Create training and compliance programs for staff who are not part of the regular Health Information Management (HIM)/Release of Information (ROI)/EHI access process but who might receive EHI requests or have responsibilities for activities that could implicate information blocking (e.g., pricing specialists, contract and procurement teams, legal teams, interface engineers, security teams, etc.).
+- Good Practice: Create training and compliance programs for staff who are not part of the regular Health Information Management (HIM)/Release of Information (ROI)/EHI access process but who might receive EHI requests or have responsibilities for activities that could implicate information blocking (e.g., ancillary staff, pricing specialists, contract and procurement teams, legal teams, interface engineers, security teams, etc.).
 This training should address the role of these teams with respect to applicable exceptions, including Fees, Licensing, Security, Content and Manner and Infeasibility.
 [All Actor-types] - Include these teams in information blocking compliance workflows. - Update workflows and checklists used by these teams to ensure that information blocking compliance is addressed.

 - Good Practice: Create workflows for routine and non-routine EHI requests.
 Routine requests should generally be handled by regular Health Information Management (HIM), Release of Information (ROI) or EHI access processes.
-Non-routine requests should have specific workflows to ensure that the Actor addresses applicable circumstances, including the requirements of exceptions, such as timeliness requirements (e.g., Infeasibility and Licensing).
+Non-routine requests, including requests for large amounts of EHI (data elements or patients) that cannot be handled through standard processes, should have specific workflows appropriate to the organization to ensure that the Actor addresses applicable circumstances, including the requirements of exceptions, such as timeliness requirements (e.g., Infeasibility and Licensing).
 [All Actor-types] - Good Practice: Customize ROI templates for the needs of specific Actor organizations and Actor categories, especially considering the full range of relevant state and federal laws and regulations. - Providers (and other Actors) may develop workflows and forms to separately support "HIPAA patient access requests" as well as "HIPAA authorizations". - For example, ROI processes that support individual patient access requests (vs. a full HIPAA authorization) might work well for providers with an EHR, but for HIEs/ HINs that have aggregated data repositories, with data from a wide variety of sources (not just an EHR), a HIPAA authorization is likely needed. - Disclaimers will be important because ROI processes won't necessarily be tailored to the requirements of more stringent privacy laws (e.g., 42 CFR Part 2 and state "sensitive data" laws).